 Applicants are required to complete a minimum of one year of work experience after obtaining their first professional degree before applying to the program.
-Design research serves as the core of the program.
-Seminars address issues particular to the interdisciplinary environment of the graduate program, making use of the varied resources offered by The Cooper Union.
+Design research forms the program's core.
+Seminars address issues specific to the interdisciplinary environment of the graduate program, making use of The Cooper Union's substantial resources.

-While the Master of Science in Architecture program is studio based, concentrations in one or a combination of three areas are offered: theory, history, and criticism of architecture, urban studies, and technologies.
-The program offers the opportunity for advanced research in an enlarged field of inquiry; as well as the possibility for students to craft their own agenda, crossbreeding between areas of studies upon admission.
-Prospective students will declare their area(s) of concentration during the application process.

-In addition to the curriculum of Advanced Design Studio work that culminates in a Thesis project, advanced level seminars and workshops offer an intensive one-year immersion in the criticism, history, and theory of architecture.
+While the M.S.Arch. program is studio based, concentrations in one or a combination of three areas are offered: theory, history, and criticism of architecture; urban studies; and technologies.
+The program offers opportunities for advanced research in an enlarged field of inquiry and allows students to craft their own agenda across diverse areas of study.
+Prospective students declare their area(s) of concentration during the application process.
+In addition to two advanced design studios that culminate in a thesis project, graduate-level seminars and workshops offer an intensive one-year immersion in the criticism, history, and theory of architecture.
 Emphasis is placed on approaches to architectural analysis and history, the role and contemporary relevance of theory, and the relations between theory and design.
-Seminars will offer students preparation for careers in journalism, teaching, and eventual doctoral studies, with a broad understanding of the cultural conditions of architectural production and a concentration on excellence in writing.
-Analysis studios provide a deep insight into the formal and programmatic diversity of historical and contemporary architecture, the process of design, and potential avenues for new approaches towards theory and practice.
-A required emphasis in Urbanism or Technologies of Representation allows for deeper investigation into specific areas of historical or contemporary architectural theory.
+Seminars help students prepare for careers in journalism, teaching, and eventual doctoral studies, by providing a broad understanding of the cultural conditions of architectural production and concentrating on excellence in writing.
+Analysis studios provide deep insight into the formal and programmatic diversity of historical and contemporary architecture, the process of design, and potential avenues for new approaches to theory and practice.
+A required emphasis on either urbanism or technologies of representation allows for deeper investigation into specific areas of historical or contemporary architectural theory.